Learning Context-aware Task Reasoning for Efficient Meta-reinforcement Learning: Task Inference Strategy

 \section{Task Inference Strategy}

 We now introduce our task reasoning strategy for meta-RL with limited data.
-Our goal is to use the limited exploration to generate experiences with sufficient information for task inference and to effectively infer the task posterior from the given task experiences.
+Our goal is to collect experiences with sufficient information for task inference under limited budget, and to effectively infer the task posterior from the given task experiences.
 In Sec.~\ref{sec:exp}, we explain how we learn an explorer that pursues task-informative experiences with randomized behavior and mitigates train-test mismatch.
 In Sec.~\ref{sec:inf}, we elaborate on the network design of the task encoder, which enables relational modeling between task experiences.